unsplash/ts-redux-finite-state-machine-example/article/index.md

 Our `State` type is a tagged union of all the possible state variants.
 By expressing our state as a union, we're defining which states are valid.
 Later we'll use these states to define which transitions are valid.

 Note how the `query` parameter is only available in the `Loading` state, and the `items` parameter is only available in the `Gallery` state.
 By restricting these parameters so that they only exist in their corresponding states, we are making [impossible states impossible](https://www.youtube.com/watch?v=IcgmSRJHu_8): the type system only allows us to access the parameters when we are in a state where they can exist.

+(Note there are cleaner ways to define tagged unions in TypeScript, but I refrained from using them in this example for simplicity.
+See [the note at the end](#going-further).)

 ```ts
 // states.ts